paulamib123/Toxic-Comment-Classifier/README.md

 - **Bias Mitigation**: Implement fairness-aware training techniques
 - **Real-time Deployment**: Optimize for production environments

-## ⚠️ Important Notes
+## Important Notes

-- **Ethical Use**: This model is intended for research and content moderation purposes
+This model is intended for research and content moderation purposes
-- **Bias Awareness**: Users should be aware of potential demographic biases in predictions
-- **Continuous Monitoring**: Regular evaluation recommended when deployed in production

 ## 📄 License